niplav/site/eccentric.md

 adversarial stance towards each other and the time is limited<!--TODO: link examples here?
 Maybe that objectivist guy on Lex Fridman-->.
 So a step towards a solution could be to start a new podcast using the double crux framework.
-The discussions might become exceedingly long (≫10h seem plausible, although that needn't retract [as much from viewership as expected](https://medium.com/@robertwiblin/our-data-suggests-people-keep-listening-to-podcasts-even-if-theyre-very-long-483dcfc77c02)), and ideally [spiced up](https://tsvibt.blogspot.com/2023/05/better-debates.html)
+The discussions might become exceedingly long (≫10h seem plausible, although that alone needn't retract [as much from viewership as expected](https://medium.com/@robertwiblin/our-data-suggests-people-keep-listening-to-podcasts-even-if-theyre-very-long-483dcfc77c02)), and ideally [spiced up](https://tsvibt.blogspot.com/2023/05/better-debates.html)